jezzsantos/saastack/README.md

 Ready to build, test, and deploy into a cloud provider of your choice (e.g., Azure, AWS, Google Cloud, etc.)

 Don't spend months building all this stuff from scratch.
 You and your team don't need to.
-We've done it for you already.
+We've done all that for you already, just take it from here.

 >  This is not a starter EXAMPLE template of the type you would download to learn a new technology.
->  This is a fully-fledged functional SaaS product that you can deploy from day one and get started building out your product with.
+>  This is a partial but fully functional SaaS product that you can deploy from day one and start building your product on.
+But it is not yet complete.
+That part is up to you.

 The codebase demonstrates common architectural styles that you are going to need in the long run, such as:
 * [Modular-Monolith](https://www.thoughtworks.com/insights/blog/microservices/modular-monolith-better-way-build-software) - build a monolith first, the separate out to micro-services later